Rblock919/delicious-recipe-app-api/README.md

-## This is a repository for my personal delicious recipe application.
+## This is a repository for my personal delicious recipe application's API
-## Current Technologies: Node + Express + MongoDB & Angular
+## Current Technologies: NodeJS + Express + Mongoose + GraphQL